akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

     .. warning::

-       When using measurement attributes, their value will be converted to the default measuremnt unit defined for the attribute.
+       When using measurement attributes, their value will be converted to the default measurement unit defined for the attribute.
        For instance, given a `Length` attribute with a 'CENTIMETER' default unit, and its value for the product is 1 INCH, the value will be converted to 2.54 (1 inch = 2.54 cm)

     .. warning::